tasmota/docs/docs/Rules.md

 ### Rule Variables

-There are ten available variables (single precision reals) in Tasmota: `Var1..Var5` and `Mem1..Mem5`.
+There are thirty-two (32) available variables (single precision reals) in Tasmota: `Var1..Var16` and `Mem1..Mem16`.
 They provide a means to store the trigger `%value%` to be used in any rule.
 All `Var` will be empty strings when the program starts.
 The value of all `Mem` persists after a reboot.

 The value of a `Var<x>` and `Mem<x>` can be:

 - any number
 - any text
-- %var1% to %var5%
+- %var1% to %var16%
-- %mem1% to %mem5%
+- %mem1% to %mem16%
 - %time%
 - %timestamp%
 - %uptime%